todormladenov/Food-diary/README.md

 # Food-diary
 This repository contains my coursework assignment, for the React course offered by SoftUni.
-This is a system for login and tracking your food intake
+This is a system for login and tracking your food intake.

+## Deployment
+The application is deployed on Firebase.
+You can access it [here](https://food-diary-project-dapjiq32.web.app)

 ## Functionality
 * Registering users.
 * Creating and editing foods and food diaries for registered users.
-* Calories calculator and the possibility to save the result as a goal if you are registered user.
+* Calories calculator and the possibility to save the result as a goal.
 * Possibility to search for for food and add to your diary.
 * Interactive editor for foods and diary.
 * Interactive UI.